cruickshankrpc/SPACEINVADERS/README.md

 - Hit SPACEBAR to shoot.

 ## Brief
-Build a grid-based game that can render in the browser using HTML, CSS, & vanilla Javascript in **one week**.
+Build a grid-based game that can render in the browser using HTML, CSS, & vanilla JavaScript in **one week**.

 ## Technologies Used
 * HTML5